New :Karmen takes over Silvr activities

 Nevertheless, the steps to obtain a loan can be quite long and the amounts can remain quite low.
 This alternative will require a lot of energy, as you will have to convince the banks and most likely be refused.
 Indeed, banks usually support actors with at least 3 profitable balance sheets and tangible assets to put as a guarantee.

-In order to obtain a loan, the partners must make a sufficient equity contribution.
-Your financing file must be complete, a task that is often more complex than one might think.
+In order to obtain a loan, the partners must contribute sufficient equity capital.
+Your financing application must be complete, which is often more complex than one might think.
 This contribution must often represent at least 20% of the total financing.
-In addition, guarantees (personal guarantee, pledge, etc.) will be requested by the lending institution.
+In addition, guarantees (personal guarantee, collateral, etc.) will be requested by the lending institution.

 Merchant Cash Advance

-The Merchant Cash Advance (MCA) is a type of financing reserved for merchants.
-It is for business owners who accept credit card payments.
+Merchant Cash Advance (MCA) is a type of financing reserved for merchants.
+It is intended for business owners who accept credit card payments.

-It provides an advance of funds through the company's credit card account in most cases.
-The MCA is not a loan, but rather an advance based on future revenues or sales, through a company's credit card.
-It is often used to finance a bridge period.
+It allows you to obtain an advance on funds , usually through the company's credit card account.
+An MCA is not a loan, but rather an advance based on a company's future income or sales, via credit card.
+It is often used to finance a period of Bridge.

 A small business can apply for an MCA advance and have that advance deposited into their account fairly quickly.
 This is non-dilutive financing.